The Twilight Saga: New Moon: Critical response

-New Moon received mixed to unfavorable reviews from critics.
-Review aggregator Rotten Tomatoes reports that 28% of 225 critics gave the film a positive review, with a rating average of 4.7/10.
+On review aggregator Rotten Tomatoes 28% of 228 critics gave the film a positive review, with a rating average of 4.7/10.
 The site's general consensus is that "The Twilight Saga's second installment may satisfy hardcore fans of the series, but outsiders are likely to be turned off by its slow pace, relentlessly downcast tone and excessive length."
-On Metacritic, which assigns a weighted mean rating out of 100 reviews from film critics, the film has a rating score of 44 based on 32 reviews.
+On Metacritic,it has a weighted average rating of 44 out of 100 based on reviews from 32 critics, indicating "mixed or average" reviews.
 Audiences polled by Cinemascore gave the film an "A−" grade.

 Robert Ignizio of the Cleveland Scene described the film as an "entertaining fantasy", and noted that it "has a stronger visual look [than Twilight] and does a better job with its action scenes while still keeping the focus on the central love triangle."
 Michael O'Sullivan of The Washington Post gave the film two-and-a-half stars out of four, praised Kristen Stewart's performance in the film and wrote, "Despite melodrama that, at times, is enough to induce diabetes, there's enough wolf whistle in this sexy, scary romp to please anyone."
 The Seattle Post-Intelligencer gave the film a "B" grading and said, "the movie looks tremendous, the dialogue works, there are numerous well-placed jokes, the acting is on point."